 - Aggressively advocate for your rights at every phase of your case

 - Diligently strive toward securing the best possible outcome

 - We can also provide child custody assistance

-- Provide sound advice to help you move forward after divorce
+- Provide sound advice to help you move forward after the case is finalized

 Where is your Boulder office located?

-Our office is located at 2760 29th Street, Suite 1E, in Boulder.
+Our office is located at 2760 29th Street, Suite 1E, in Boulder, Colorado.
 We are just south of Valmont.